21 Jul ‘20

 Brand Guidelines

-Once you are happy with your logo design, consider developing your brand guidelines.
+Once you are happy with your logo design, consider developing your website branding and design.
 Aside from specifications for your logo, you should lay down rules for secondary logos (as opposed to the full logo), and a set of icons used on your website.

 Uniformity in your color palette and typography is important.
 The principles governing how you display images and other artwork should also be defined.